yandex-research/rtdl-num-embeddings/package/README.md

 used to obtain numbers reported in the paper.

-- **This package is recommended over the original implementation**: the package is significanty simpler while being fully consistent with the original code (with one minor exception: there is one accidental divergence of the original code from the paper, which is now fixed in the package)
+- **This package is recommended over the original implementation**: the package is significantly simpler while being fully consistent with the original code (with one minor exception: there is one accidental divergence of the original code from the paper, which is now fixed in the package)